 Despite these advantages, many business leaders are starting to issue return-to-office mandates.
 According to some, remote work is either already dead or it's dying.

 Not at Drawbackwards.
 We love remote work.
-We're confident that the shortsighted trend of returning to the office will stagnate and remote work will prevail in the long run.
+We're confident that the short-sighted trend of returning to the office will stagnate and remote work will prevail in the long run.

 Sure, there are challenges to remote work.
 It works better for some teams and work environments than others.
 But our clients experience real efficiency and innovation gains from our remote team.

-What’s the secret to our remote team success?
+What's the secret to our remote team success?
 It all comes down to trust.
 When you have a strong foundation of trust within your team and with your clients, you can execute faster and better no matter where you are.
-Here’s why we’re continuing to champion remote teams for ourselves and our clients.

-There's a popular belief that remote work leads to decreased productivity.
-But numerous studies have shown that remote teams can be just as, if not more, productive than their in-office counterparts.
+Yes.
+Numerous studies have shown that remote teams can be just as, if not more, productive than their in-office counterparts.
 Without the distractions of the office, remote employees can often focus on tasks with fewer interruptions.

 Remote work empowers employees to structure their workday in a way that suits their individual needs and preferences.
 Remote workers have the freedom to choose their work environment and align their work schedules with the time of day when they do their best work.